We belong to one another!

 - A place to be known, even in our weakness and our sin.
 The grace of God in Christ Jesus and our adoption as God’s children give us freedom to be honest in community.

 - A place to be loved and cared for.
 No one is meant to walk alone.
-Church is where we walk together.
+Being part of a church community is how we walk together.
 We listen to one another and encourage one another.
 We make meals for each other and care for one another’s children.
 We share what we have with one another as God enables us.

 - A place to grow.
 Young and old, from different cultures and backgrounds, we grow by seeing godly examples, by sharing the wisdom God has given us, by encouraging each other, by speaking the truth in love, and by teaching one another.